CADWRDeltaModeling/schimpy/docsrc/sms.rst

 The script clip_dems.py is used to create mini-DEMs on the fly that are small enough to be brought into the SMS environment as rasters without slowing it down too much.
-The same The:ref:`dem_list_file` is used here as elsewhere in the pre-processor.
+The same The :ref:`dem_list_file` is used here as elsewhere in the pre-processor.

 The normal pattern of work is to zoom into the area of interst in SMS, save the work area as a jpeg image and use it as the `image` argument to `clip_dems.py`.
 One cut DEM will be produced for each DEM on the `dem_list` file that intersects the work area, using file names in order of priority (0 highest).
 The cut DEMs would then be imported and visualized in SMS, ideally using contours as the viewing choice and a carefully crafted color map designed to focus on the elevations that are locally most important.

 stacked_dem_fill
 ^^^^^^^^^^^^^^^^

+The script stacked_dem_fill.py is the one we use to populate a mesh with elevations.

 .. argparse::
     :module: schimpy.stacked_dem_fill
     :func: create_arg_parser
     :prog: stacked_dem_fill

-The script stacked_dem_fill.py is the one we use to populate a mesh with elevations.
-It can be used on a 2dm file in which case the